danwiener/.NET-MAUI-Fantasy-Football-App/README.md

 12/21 Got backend API and database fully up and running in Azure cloud! :) Submitted front end client to Microsoft App store and thereafter added logout capability as well.

-12/27 After a marathon of online research including posting/devouring Stackoverflow posts, hours of YouTube videos, and reaching out to everybody I know, I erroneously submitted a .msix installer for my app to the app store- but soon discovered that the msix file only correctly ran/installed my app when launched and stored in the same directory as all of my app's 900+ dependency files.
-Upon bundling these into a .msixupload package, I was denied because the app store does not permit more than 16 files per upload.
-An alternative to this solution was to package my app into a single .exe, which I was successfully able to do.
-However, I encountered the same issue where the app could only be launched among/from the same directory as all of its dependencies.
-I then determined upon further research that I would need to embed my dependency files into the singular .exe for a larger overall file, but one that would not need be present among hundreds of other files to execute.
-I achieved success by downloading and tinkering with a wonderful app called BoxedApp Packer.
-This enabled me to submit to the app store a second time.
-However since I submitted a directly downloadable .exe file the second time around rather than an .msix package, I had to link to a CDN and provide a list of exe return codes which are listed below :).

 STANDARD INSTALL SCENARIOS AND RETURN VALUES FOR INSTALLING MY APP FROM THE APP STORE: